Buying Demilitarized Rifles Just Became a Little More Difficult

 BFR is now working with a new vendor to keep wood M1903A3 and M1 Garand stocks in stock.
 Yes, wood stocks!

-How to buy a demilitarized Rifle The transaction probably doesn’t go like that. but it’s relatively easy to purchase a demilitarized (demil’d) rifle from the the companies below.
+How to buy a demilitarized Rifle It’s relatively easy to purchase a demilitarized (demil’d) rifle from the the companies below.
 If you already have a Federal Firearms License (FFL), then you can order the rifle straight from the company.
 If you do not have an FFL, you can go to your local gun dealer and explain the situation to them, they will give you paperwork and you will pay a fee to have the rifle delivered to the dealer (who has an FFL) who will then give the rifle to you.

 Replica rifles that are not created specifically for spinning/drill, could be a hazard waiting to happen.
 Real rifles are made from steel and wood, plastic or a resin composite.
 Theatrical replica rifles are usually not made from steel, but from zinc or another cheaper, softer metal that MAY NOT hold up to slams and the rough use that happens with exhibition drill.
-An example of this type of rifle is here: http://replicaweaponry.com/m1garica3m1r.html and http://www.keystonearsenal.com/shop/?cat=5.
+An example of this type of rifle is here: http://replicaweaponry.com/ and hwww.collectorsarmoury.com/.
 Denix of Spain is one of the theatrical replica rifle makers.
+They are great to look at, but exhibition drill is almost impossible since the wood and metal are weak.

 Old Western Scrounger Price 199.95 WWII 1903-A3 Military drill Rifle – NO FFL OR NICS NEEDED!
 These U.S. surplus 1903-A3 drill rifles are all complete, all original parts with original finish with rare Navy issue wood grain synthetic stocks.
 These guns have their barrels plugged and welded, boltface and cutoffs welded as well and the lower chambers removed to render them permanently deactivated so they can be sold WITHOUT AN FFL OR NICS CHECK!
 Both the complete rear sight and front sight blade has been removed by the government to ensure they do not cut the hands during the manual of military arms.